• Aug 12, 2025

 Travel from Khandwa/Indore to Omkareshwar:

-Khandwa: From Khandwa, you can take a taxi or a bus to Omkareshwar.
+Khandwa: You can take a taxi or bus to Omkareshwar from Khandwa.
 The journey is approximately 54 m and takes about 1 to 2 hours.

 Indore: Indore is a bit further, and the journey to Omkareshwar will take longer, around 2 to 3 hours.
 You can take a taxi or a bus to Indore from Omkareshwar.